-• Contact the Executive Chef to request a review and grade change.
+· Contact the Director of Education/Director of Culinary Operations to request a review and grade change.
 If the issue is not resolved, the student will proceed to Step 2.
 Step 2:

-• Contact the Chef Instructor to request a review and grade change.
+· Contact the Chef Instructor to request a review and grade change.